PalisadoesFoundation/talawa-api/docs/docs/auto-docs/services/email/EmailProviderFactory/variables/EmailProviderFactory.md

 #### Throws

-Error if AWS_SES_REGION is missing for SES provider
+Error if API_AWS_SES_REGION is missing for SES provider

 #### Throws

-Error if SMTP_HOST is missing for SMTP provider
+Error if API_SMTP_HOST is missing for SMTP provider

 #### Throws

-Error if SMTP_PORT is missing for SMTP provider
+Error if API_SMTP_PORT is missing for SMTP provider

 #### Throws